Trans Canada Motorcycle Expedition

 Is this ride suitable for a passenger?

-We have had other riders successfully complete this ride with a pillion passenger.
+This trip can be successfully completed with a pillion passenger.
 Your passenger needs to also be an experienced tourer, used to long distance riding and riding on unpaved roads.
-Your passenger must ride the motorcycle each touring day – there is no option to sit in the support vehicle as this is only for participants who are ill or injured, or unless the road conditions are too difficult for a rider and passenger to attempt two-up.
+Your passenger must ride the motorcycle each touring day – there is no support vehicle.

 Is there a support vehicle?